Introduction

 Return community ID, size, and first 10 actor names as sample

 These actors likely work in similar circles, even if not together.
+You will also notice some more famous names here.

-However, the power of Louvain, and graph, is that no two actors need to have worked directly with one another to be included in the same group.
+However, the power of Louvain — and graph — is that no two actors need to have worked directly with one another to be included in the same group.

 For example, you likely got 'Tim Allen' and 'Al Pacino' in your top results.
 But they have never starred in a movie together.